-I’ve been hesitant to write about this fun episode, mostly because of my immense respect for Taiwan, Jimi and the rest of the Spring Scream festival organisers.
+I’ve been hesitant to write about this fun episode, mostly because of my immense respect for Taiwan and the original Spring Scream festival organisers.
 I do not want to sour any relationships or future opportunities.
 That said, it was an immensely successful (and funny) marketing exercise and I’ve been asked about it by many friends, so here goes.

 Taiwan.
 Touch your heart

 I spent some of my early adult years in Taiwan.
 I bought a one-way ticket to Taipei, armed with a ratty backpack, a $2,000 interest-free loan from the Bank of Dad and a starry-eyed desire to find some adventure.
 It did not disappoint.